Netspeed broadband plans

 Is Netspeed right for me?

-Offering wireless broadband, web design and hosting services to Kiwis since 2003, Netspeed is all about providing simple solutions and fast and effective products.
+Offering broadband plans, web design and hosting services to Kiwis since 2003, Netspeed is all about providing simple solutions and fast and effective products.
 This provider is now one of the leading rural broadband companies and has also added fibre broadband to its list of services.

-If you’ve found that finding an internet service provider that can get you connected has been challenging, or fibre isn’t an option where you live, Netspeed may be able to help with its wireless and rural broadband plans.
+If you’ve found that getting connected has been challenging, or fibre isn’t an option where you live, Netspeed may be able to help with its wireless and rural broadband plans.

 Types of plans offered by Netspeed and pricing